4th Workshop on Internet Based Control Education (IBCE2024)

 Travel to Ghent

-1/ On arrival at Brussels Airport, probably with Brussels Airlines take a train towards Brussels, where you can change trains for Ghent at either Brussels North, Central or South (Midi).
+1/ Brussels Airport probably with Brussels Airlines, take a train towards Brussels, where you can change trains for Ghent at either Brussels North, Central or South (Midi).
 At each of these stations you can take the IC-Train either to Ostend, Knokke-Blankenberge or De Panne and exit in Ghent St.Pieters station.
 First stop after Brussels. (travel time approx. 35 mins).
 Information about train timetables and tickets check here

 The E40 connects Ghent with Bruges and Ostend to the west, and with Brussels, Leuven and Liege to the east.